What are 5 healthy habits that matter and why should we care about them?

 The key is to find the exercise that you enjoy and fits into your life.
 You don’t have to spend hours in a gym to get and you don’t have to go completely out of your way to do it either.
 Keep it simple, fun, and enjoyable

 Start by adding in some meaningful movement one day per week.
 Level up from there.

-5 healthy habits: #2 – Eat balanced plates most of the time (mostly whole foods)
+Healthy habits that matter #2 – Eat balanced plates most of the time (mostly whole foods)